My student is interested in study abroad. Where and when do we start?

 Any course, whether it is for a student’s major, minor, core, or non-departmental elective, must receive departmental approval before a student can take it abroad.
 Any course that is taken without prior departmental approval will not transfer back to Loyola.
 Each program’s director will help students select approved courses for their program and seek additional course approvals when necessary.
 Please note that courses submitted for departmental approval are not guaranteed to be approved, and should not be taken unless the approval has been finalized.

-My son or daughter has a friend participating in a different Loyola program.
-Will they receive the same program benefits?
+My son or daughter has a friend participating in a different program.
+Will they receive the same benefits?

-No. Program benefits will vary based on what amenities are available through the host university or host country.
-Program packages are tailored to benefit the students of each specific program, and students should not expect to receive the same benefits as students on another program.
+No. Benefits will vary based on what amenities are available through the host university or host country.
+Packages are tailored to benefit the students of each specific program, and students should not expect to receive the same benefits as students at another location.

 Will students be responsible for arranging their own airfare?

-Some programs, exchanges, affiliations, and non-Loyola programs will require students to arrange their own airline tickets.
-Students who choose to arrange airfare through Loyola's travel agent, Frosch Travel, may travel as a group to their host university.
+Some opportunities require students to arrange their own airline tickets.
+Students who choose to arrange airfare through Loyola's travel agent may travel as a group to their host university.
 Students should contact their program director for more detailed travel information.

 Will my Honors student be able to study abroad?